justiiinnN/cse15l-lab-reports/labreport5.md

     written_2/travel_guides/berlitz2
     ```
     - The `find -mtime` commands allows the user to see the changes that have been made to a file and or directory within a certain amount of days.
 The, `find (directory) -mtime -(day) -type d` command allows the user to see the directories in which changes have been made to within a certain span of days.
 The, `find (directory) -mtime -(day) -type f` command shows which files had been changed based on the amount of days the user puts.
-  - Example 3: The third command is, `find -user`
+  - Example 3: The third command is, `find -user`.
     - Input 1:
     ```
     find written_2/ -type d -user jtdng